tytydraco/yessleep/out/The_Windmill_People_Part_I.md

 Johnny and I met in juvie.
 He was the only one who showed me the ropes—taught me what food not to eat, how to keep the tough kids away.

-That night, the moon lit up the Walmart parking lot.
-I leaned against my 1998 Chevy Cavalier, smoking my third cigarette.
-Johnny said he’d be there "soon"—two hours ago.
-I hoped he wasn’t passed out drunk watching WrestleMania again.
-That happened more than I’d like to admit.

-I was about to walk home when a black Kia pulled up.

-A large man in his late 40s stepped out.
-Tattoos covered both arms.

-It was late.
 The moon was full and the lot was dead quiet.
 I leaned against my '98 Cavalier, smoking my third cigarette while waiting for Johnny to bring jumper cables.
-He lived ten minutes away.
+We lived ten minutes away.
+ I leaned against my '98 Cavalier

 It had been two hours.